dislux-hapfyl/meta-lang-examples/README.md

 VSZ RSS COMMAND
 ```

-*I don't accept Justine's political bias, nor associate myself with him or associates, or any of his beliefs, views, comments & opinions.
+*I don't accept Justine's political bias, nor associate myself with the human or associates, or any of its beliefs, views, comments & opinions.
 I simply use a language that uses a brilliant piece of technological artistry.*

 ## Get Compiler Client